 - Different data sources

 Standardizing Alternative Data

 TickSmith’s GOLD Platform uses a powerful ETL to normalize alternative data.
 It reads the incoming input data format and is able to change the behavior.
-For example, this flexible and configurable ETL can transform the format of the data and rearranges it to match data products being sold on the Data Monetization Solution.
+For example, this flexible and configurable ETL can transform the format of the data and rearranges it to match data products being sold on an online web store.
 Once in the system, the data is then categorized and organized to be easily accessible.
 The end-user is able to hit the same API end-point with the same parameters, and get the data they’re searching for, no matter which vendor it’s coming from.

+In addition to the hundreds of data sets that it offers, CME also makes available complementary alternative data.
 Non-traditional data, such as crude oil estimates and implied volatility measurements are offered by third-party sources on DataMine.
-CME’s goal is to expand their data offering beyond Capital Markets data, so as to give their data consumers a full comprehensive look at the commodities market.
+CME’s goal is to expand their data offering beyond capital markets data, so as to give their data consumers a full comprehensive look at the commodities market.

 TickSmith - More Than Ticks

 While TickSmith predominantly works within the sphere of big data for capital markets, our GOLD Platform is engineered to ingest all types of data.
 Alternative data is different by nature in the way that it is structured, the type of information it has, and the way the user can engage it.
 While the incoming data ingested is different between the vendors, the final data sets distributed from the system must be in the same standard format for end-users.

 It is estimated that 90% of the data available today was created during the last two years.
 Never before have we seen data amassed at such a phenomenal rate, as it is now.
 Companies that use alternative data to derive strategic insights will be ready to advance and compete in their industry.
 TickSmith’s GOLD technology is crucial for any institution that requires standardization and distribution for their mountains of data.